-People arrested by the police always have the right to speak with a legal aid lawyer for free by calling 1-800-842-2213.
+Important!
+People who have been arrested by the police always have the right to speak with a legal aid lawyer for free by calling 1-800-842-2213. |

-This information helps people detained or arrested know how serious the situation is.
+This information helps detained or arrested people know how serious the situation is.
 They can then make an informed decision about their other rights.
 For example, they can decide to speak to a lawyer and can remain silent when questioned by the police.

 Right to Speak to a Lawyer

 The right to speak to a lawyer is a fundamental right.
-It allows people detained or arrested to discuss their rights and responsibilities with a lawyer.
+It allows detained or arrested people to discuss their rights and responsibilities with a lawyer.
 For example, they can find out what to expect after the arrest and get advice about whether to remain silent when questioned by police.

 The police must let anyone detained or arrested person speak to a lawyer.